mtbehisseste/intelligent_surveillance/lab2/readme.md

 }
 ```
 ### Get foreground
-To get foreground, we have to subtract the current frame.
+To get foreground, we have to subtract the background from current frame.
 *Gaussian Mixture Modeling:
 Find out the match of the pixel in the current frame, and update the parameters(mean, covariance, weight) with the pixel value.*
 Cpp class to use: `BackgroundSubtractorMOG2()`